StevenDangerfield/CheeseShop/README.md

 ## CheeseShopApi

-NOTE - The react app currently can't access the Production build; use the Development
+NOTE - The react app currently can't access the Production build; use the Development build

 ### Development